evabanegacom/Ruby-Capstone/README.md

 There's also the application of Rspec for demonstration and testing of these linting algorithms the Rspec test fails if there is no error test for it

+The Rspec will return an error message if it does not find an error that matches with it

+but that doesn't mean it doesn't respond.
+It needs to find it's matching error to return the correct value

 Using this file

 Step 1 clone this folder from my repo

 step 2 open this document with an editor